After the Remediation Direction: What Happens Next?

 This is the most common mistake made in the aftermath of a remediation direction.

-Using it as a springboard
+Use it as a springboard

-The firms that come through a remediation direction well are the ones that use the direction as a springboard to look harder at the business than they would have done otherwise.
+The firms that come through a remediation direction well, are the ones that use the direction as a springboard to look harder at the business than they would have done otherwise.

 If the direction identified weaknesses in file quality in a particular area, what does file quality look like across the rest of the business?
 If the root cause was a breakdown in a specific process, where else does that process operate and how is it functioning there?
 If the findings pointed to a governance gap, has the board satisfied itself that the gap was isolated or whether it reflects something more structural?